aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-transaction.md

 :!: static/sdks/typescript/examples/typescript/transfer_coin.ts section_1
 ```

-Using the API client we can create a `CoinClient`, which we use for common coin operations such as transferring coins and checking balances.
+Using the API client we can create a `CoinClient` that we use for common coin operations such as transferring coins and checking balances.
 ```ts
 :!: static/sdks/typescript/examples/typescript/transfer_coin.ts section_1a
 ```